Ar-r-o-w/Ar-r-o-w/README.md

 - 👋 Hi, I’m Abdul Rahman Abdul Raheem Mohammed
 - 👀 I’m interested in coding and inventing
-- 🌱 I’m currently learning about web development
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on any projects that will elevate my understanding in field of software and mechanical engineering
+- 💞️ I’m looking to collaborate on any projects that will elevate my understanding in field of software or mechanical engineering
 - 📫 How to reach me... inv2contact@gmail.com

 <!---